ARCHIVE

 The Back Side of the Telluride Coin depicts The Roma Bar and its two neighbors, and was inspired by an old oil painting of the building.
 This pays homage to the location of Phish’s 1st run of shows outside of the Northeast.
 The Roma Bar hosted Phish for 5 of their 6 shows on that Telluride Run.

-Above is the SOLD OUT Halloween Poker Chip (666) debuted in October 2010
+Above is the SOLD OUT Halloween Poker Chip (666) debuted October 2010

 The Halloween Poker Chip was inspired by two things: The fact that I did a Halloween Coin for Festival 8 in 2009 and didn’t want to do another one, and the fact that the 2010 Halloween Run was held in Atlantic City.
 The Halloween Poker Chip is a casino grade ceramic chip just like those appearing in casinos worldwide.
 It weighs 10 grams and is 39 millimeters in diameter, both specs matching casino standards.
 Unlike traditional clay poker chips, ceramic chips have the image embedded into the chip itself… no cheap inlay stickers that can peel or wear away over time!